 The levitation of a magnet that is not placed over the superconductor until after the superconductor is cooled below its critical temperature is not so surprising.
-The action of moving the magnet toward the superconductor supplies changing magnetic energy that induces currents in the superconductor.
+The action of moving the magnet toward the superconductor supplies a moving magnetic energy field that induces currents in the superconductor.
 These currents are induced in any electrical conductor in a changing magnetic field.
 This principle in known in physics as Lenz's law.
 It is the principle behind many electromechanical devices including the electric generators that supply most of the world's electrical power.